mbogus/kube-amqp-autoscale/README.md

 * `kind` type of the Kubernetes resource to autoscale, one of `Deployment`, `ReplicationController`, `ReplicaSet` (default `Deployment`)
 * `ns` Kubernetes namespace (default `default`)
 * `interval` time interval between Kubernetes resource scale runs in secs (default `30`)
-* **`threshold`** required, number of messages on a queue representing maximum load on the autocaled Kubernetes resource
+* **`threshold`** required, number of messages on a queue representing maximum load on the autoscaled Kubernetes resource
 * `increase-limit` limit number of Kubernetes pods to be provisioned in a single scale iteration to max of the value, set to a number greater than 0, default `unbounded`
 * `decrease-limit` limit number of Kubernetes pods to be terminated in a single scale iteration to max of the value, set to a number greater than 0, default `unbounded`
 * `stats-interval` time interval between metrics gathering runs in seconds (default `5`)